Parent Testimonials and FAQ

 Campers are bused every day from our stops in Lower Manhattan and Brooklyn.
 Click here to see our list of bus pickup locations.

-Every bus has two bus supervisors who are staff member that have shown exemplary leadership skills at camp.
+Every bus has two bus supervisors who are staff members who have shown exemplary leadership skills at camp.
 Additionally, all of our staff ride the bus to get to camp, so each bus is staffed appropriately.

 Can my camper get on the bus at one stop in the morning, and off at another in the afternoon?